ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 Data ingestion involves the client uploading its secret shared inputs and the aggregators collectively validating the corresponding input.
-Before this process begins, the following must be true (the acronym "PA" stands for "Private Aggregation"):
+Before this process begins, the following criteria must be true (the acronym "PA" stands for "Private Aggregation"):
 1. The client knows the URL of the leader endpoint, e.g., `example.com/metrics`.
    We write this URL as `[leader]` below.
 (We write `[helper]` for the helper's URL and `[aggregator]` for the URL of some aggregator.)
 1. The client and leader can establish a leader-authenticated TLS channel.
-1. The leader can each helper can establish a leader-authenticated TLS channel.
+1. The leader and each helper can establish a leader-authenticated TLS channel.
-1. The helper has chosen an HPKE key pair.
+1. Each helper has chosen an HPKE key pair.
-1. The aggregators agree on the PA parameters associated with a given PA task.
+1. The aggregators agree on a set of PA tasks, as well as the PA protocol and parameters used for each task.

 The PA parameters are structured as follows: